Inside the scorched towns of Talent and Phoenix, Ore.

 Mason Trinca for The Washington Post

-More than 800,000 acres have burned in Oregon this year, and at least 10 people have been killed by flames moving so fast they have overwhelmed cars in the Talent and Phoenix area — a tragic characteristic of the fire that destroyed Paradise, Calif., two years ago.
+More than 800,000 acres had burned in Oregon this year as of Tuesday, and at least eight people have been killed by flames, which have moved so fast they have overwhelmed cars in the Talent and Phoenix area — a tragic characteristic of the fire that destroyed Paradise, Calif., two years ago.

 Mason Trinca for The Washington Post